Protection Orders and Domestic Violence

 - Approach the Domestic Violence section of the court

-- Explain your situation and reasons why you need protection
+- Explain your situation and the reasons why you need protection

 - Obtain a protection form